 Is representation improving?

 When in office, President Obama facilitated significant progress for women judges and more than doubled the number of women of color to federal judicial positions.
-46 percent of his nominees to the federal Courts of Appeals were women.
+42 percent of his confirmed nominees to federal courts were women.

 It remains to be seen if this progress will continue through future presidencies, but the current signs do not bode well.
-President Trump has only nominated 29 judges so far during his tenure, but only one of the nominees is a woman.
+As of June 2018, President Trump has nominated 120 judges, of which only 29 (24%) are women.